1. Basic Sentences

 This means one can always form a direct object, marked by in.

-The direct object, like the subject, must be a noun or pronoun.
+The direct object, like the subject, always acts as a noun (or pronoun), regardless of its base category.

 Examples: